 Integration into the Legal System

-The integration of fingerprints into Chinese legal practices marked a pivotal moment in the fingerprint history timeline.
-By the Tang Dynasty, fingerprints were recognized as credible evidence in criminal investigations and court proceedings.
-Their inclusion in land contracts and wills further highlighted their importance in civil matters.
+Integrating fingerprints into Chinese legal practices marked a pivotal moment in fingerprint history.
+By the Tang Dynasty, ffingerprints were recognized as credible evidence in criminal investigations and court proceedings.
+Their inclusion in land contracts and wills highlighted their importance in civil matters.
+This period marks when fingerprints became evidence in a formal legal context, showcasing the advanced nature of Chinese civilization in matters of jurisprudence and forensic science.

 Social Impact